stonkol/bill-split-Go/README.md

 Will have two types of currency written ways:

-1. Batch Write: all the list below will have the same currency. a "\n\n" will mean change of currency following by a three digits currecy, it only detecs the last 3 digits, so you can have a `=>`, `-` or nothing, it will not affect the detection
+1. Batch Write: all the list below will have the same currency.
+A "\n\n" will mean change of currency following by a three digits currency, it only detects the last 3 digits, so you can have a `=>`, `-` or nothing, it will not affect the detection

   ```md